 There are 1 million people in the global Drupal Community and there just 25 people in Drupal Association who manage the whole growth and development of it.

-Those people are doing the work of superheros who bring the power to open source technology in general and to Drupal CMS in particular.
-The Drupal Association is an educational non-profit organization that tasks itself with fostering and supporting the Drupal software project, the community and its growth.
+Those people are doing the work of superheroes who bring the power to open source technology in general and to Drupal CMS in particular.
+The Drupal Association is an educational non-profit organization that tasks itself with fostering and supporting the Drupal software project, the community, and its growth.
 So it is obvious that might make them seem unreachable.
 But we were not scared to ask!
 And it turned out that members of Drupal Association are extremely open and ready to listen to one's ideas and help when you struggle.
 After the communication with Lizz about Global Training Day last year, we found out how great and friendly Drupal Association is.
 So we decided to break imaginary borders and tell everyone about it!

 And the best way to do so is to ask for answers.
 And our organizational development manager Marina created a list of questions about the life and work of Drupal Association and directed them to people who communicate with the Drupal Community the most: Leigh Carver, Content writer, and Lizz Trudeau, Membership/Camps Outreach responsible.